A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Abstract

+A rectangular layout $\LL$ is a rectangle partitioned into disjoint smaller rectangles so that no four smaller rectangles meet at the same point.
+Rectangular layouts were originally used as floorplans in VLSI design to represent VLSI chip layouts.
+More recently, they are used in graph drawing as rectangular cartograms.
+In these applications, an area $a(r)$ is assigned to each rectangle $r$, and the actual area of $r$ in $\LL$ is required to be $a(r)$.
+Moreover, some applications require that we use combinatorially equivalent rectangular layouts to represent multiple area assignment functions. $\LL$ is called {\em area-universal} if any area assignment to its rectangles can be realized by a layout that is combinatorially equivalent to $\LL$.

+A basic question in this area is to determine if a given plane graph $G$ has an area-universal rectangular layout or not.
+A fixed-parameter-tractable algorithm for solving this problem was obtained in \cite{EMSV12}.
+Their algorithm takes $O(2^{O(K^2)}n^{O(1)})$ time (where $K$ is the maximum number of degree 4 vertices in any minimal separation component), which is exponential time in general case.
+It is an open problem to find a true polynomial time algorithm for solving this problem.
 In this paper, we describe such a polynomial time algorithm.
 Our algorithm is based on new studies of properties of area-universal layouts.
 The polynomial run time is achieved by exploring their connections to the {\em regular edge labeling} construction.